 Do you do this for every client [logo questionnaire]?

-There were allot of ideas, and completely different.
+There were a lot of ideas, and completely different.
 And, I wonder, platform and software are you building this stuff?

-My favorite, Adobe Illustrator.
-It’s no wonder why it’s starting point for any project.
+My favourite, Adobe Illustrator.
+It’s no wonder why it’s the starting point for any project.
 This is because it uses math (vector graphics) that allow for great versatility.
 I have a great deal of experience on this platform.

-Any other things you would want to menton?
+Any other things you would want to mention?

-Yes, any great design, its the responsibility not only for the designer, but also for the client.
+Yes, any great design, it’s the responsibility not only of the designer but also of the client.
 For us, we were able to work well together.
 I don’t think we would have made something you would like at the end if we didn’t work together.
 Sometimes, clients need to be fired if they don’t realize they have a responsibility too.
 It’s always experimenting, and if the customer is engaged, this is the best scenario.